kadimi/remove-fields/readme.txt

 == Description ==

 Do you know why your posts are not getting any comments?
-It's probably because of the website input field in the comment form, from my personal experience, **the number of comments increased dramatically after I removed that website field**, and this is actually what this plugin does.
+It's probably because of the website input field in the comment form.

+My personal experience: **the number of comments increased dramatically after I removed that website field**.

 In addition to removing the website field from the comments form, the plugin removes these fields from the profile page:

 * Personal Options section (Visual Editor, Admin Color Scheme, Keyboard Shortcuts, Toolbar & Admin Language)
 * AIM, Yahoo IM and Jabber / Google Talk
 * About Yourself section (Biographical Info)